 - Involuntary eye movement—nystagmus

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-The doctor can often make the diagnosis based on history and physical exam.
+A diagnosis can often be made based on history and physical exam.

-Your doctor may want lab tests to confirm shingles or identify other infectious causes.
+Lab tests may need to be done to confirm shingles or identify other infectious causes.